Class of 1999 II: The Substitute: Plot

 Emmett is in charge of the small military museum and, as a military expert, is planning a paintball competition between the students.
 John begins to show interest in Emmett's military gear but is still hesitant of revealing who he really is.
 Meanwhile, a man named G.D.
-Ash is reporting on the incidents that occurred in Kennedy High School two years before involving android instructors malfunctioning and killing the students.
+Ash is reporting on the incidents that occurred at Kennedy High School two years before involving android instructors malfunctioning and killing the students.
 John teaches Jenna about military tactics and quotes.
 To make sure Jenna is safe, John hunts down a member of Sanders' gang and uses martial arts before chaining him to a wall and setting him on fire.
 The day of the paintball competition, John wages war on everyone and even targets Emmett and Jenna.
 He kills troublemaking students, and when Jenna is once again confronted by Sanders, John arrives again, but this time to kill Sanders and his gang.

 Jenna confronts John, who reveals he is a military android.
 When G.D.
 Ash. arrives, he reveals that John is not an android, but rather the son of Dr. Bob Forrest, the creator of the killer android teachers.
 John had served in the Special Forces and has suffered from post traumatic stress disorder to the point where he actually believes that he is an android.
 John is actually sporting a new brand of body armor, making him impervious to bullets and blades.
 Ash is then killed by John.
 When John and Jenna end up in Emmett's military bunker, John intends to kill both himself and Jenna by planting a bomb.
 However, Emmett makes the save, and he and Jenna escape.
 John, however, arrives and shoots Emmett.
 Jenna shoots John in the head causing him to fall back into the bunker and die.
 Jenna covers Emmett and declares her love for him as the bunker explodes.

 Two days later, Jenna is preparing for school and as she is on the phone with Emmett, opens her shirt to reveal she is wearing body armor, thanks to Emmett having a copy of the armor in his museum.
 Jenna says something John once uttered about preparing for battle as she prepares to begin her day.